Understand the value of your website’s Support Page in your fundraising initiatives, and leverage our online spaces to drive donations.

 Your website is a fundraiser

-Your website is often where customers first start to understand your mission.
+Your website is often where patrons first start to understand your mission.
 That makes the online Support page a crucial part of fundraising strategy - though of course, it’s not the only place you can tell your story.
-In 2022, approximately 76% of donations under £500 were made online.
+In 2022, approximately 76% of donations under $500 were made online.
 Website development is an investment in fundraising, and an opportunity to increase online donations.
 That investment may include the budget you allocate to your web agency to apply changes.
 Equally, it can include the time, experience and resource you invest in reviewing your website, identifying areas of improvement, and planning tweaks to the online donor journey,

 People spend an average of 54 seconds on a webpage.
 This is not a lot of time when you want to ask people for money!

 Some key principles of an effective organization’s Support Page are: